Low Flow Meters for Gas

 What Can We Measure?

 Continuous flow of most gases, including corrosive and explosive gases.
 Our flow meters have been used for everything from hydrogen to uranium hexafluoride.
 Electropolished sensors are available for ultrahigh purity gases.
+Our applications section has a complete list of fluids we have measured.
 Contact Us about any application you have or use the form on this page to tell us about your application.

 How Are They Installed?